Spirals-Team/librepair-experiments/README.md

 The repository contains the builds collected in the period between February 2017 and August 2018.

-A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: errored, failed, or canceled.
+A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: `errored`, `failed`, or `canceled`.

 In the following table, we reported the number of the collected builds based on their state: